Bankers Trust: 1997 merger and 1998 sale

 In 1997, Bankers Trust acquired Alex.
 Brown & Sons, founded in 1800 and a public corporation since 1986, in an attempt to grow its investment banking business.

 The bank suffered major losses during the 1998 Russian financial crisis since the bank had a large position in Russian government bonds.

 In late 1998, shortly before Bankers Trust was acquired by Deutsche Bank, BT pleaded guilty to institutional fraud due to the failure of certain members of senior management to escheat abandoned property to the State of New York and other states.
 Rather than turn over to the states' funds from dormant customer accounts and uncashed dividend and interest checks as required by law, some of the bank's senior executives credited this money as income and moved it to its operating account.

-Bruce J. Kingdon, the head of the bank's Corporate Trust and Agency group spearheaded the fraud and (in 2001) entered into a guilty plea in the US District Court for the Southern District of New York and was sentenced to community service.
-Some of his subordinates were thereafter barred forever by the SEC from working in the securities markets.
+Bruce J. Kingdon, the head of the bank's Corporate Trust and Agency group, spearheaded the fraud and (in 2001) entered into a guilty plea in the US District Court for the Southern District of New York and was sentenced to community service.
+The SEC subsequently barred some of his subordinates from working in the securities markets permanently.

-With the Bank's guilty plea in the escheatment lawsuit, and thereafter its status as a convicted felon, it became ineligible to transact business with most municipalities and many companies which are prohibited from transacting business with felons.
-Consequently, the acquisition by Deutsche Bank was a windfall to the bank's shareholders, who avoided losing their entire investments.
+With the bank's guilty plea in the escheatment lawsuit and thereafter its status as a convicted felon, it became ineligible to transact business with most municipalities and many companies, which are prohibited from transacting business with felons.
+Consequently, the acquisition by Deutsche Bank significantly benefited the bank's shareholders, shielding them from losing their entire investment.

 In November 1998, Deutsche Bank agreed to purchase Bankers Trust for $10.1 billion; the purchase was finalized on June 4, 1999.
 At the time, Deutsche Bank owned a 12% stake in DaimlerChrysler but United States banking laws prohibit banks from owning industrial companies, so Deutsche Bank received an exception to this prohibition through 1978 legislation from Congress.
 CEO Frank N. Newman received $55 million in severance.
 He had led the Bankers Trust acquisition of Alex.
 Brown & Sons and ensured that the bank would hold a large position in Russian government bonds.

-On June 4, 1999, Deutsche Bank merged its Bankers Trust and Deutsche Morgan Grenfell to became Deutsche Asset Management (DAM) with Robert Smith as the CEO.
+On June 4, 1999, Deutsche Bank merged its Bankers Trust and Deutsche Morgan Grenfell to become Deutsche Asset Management (DAM) with Robert Smith as the CEO.

 Later sales

-In 1999, Deutsche Bank sold the Bankers Trust Australian division to the Principal Financial Group who, in turn, sold the Investment Banking Business to Macquarie Group in June 1999 and the asset management division to Westpac on October 31, 2002.
+In 1999, Deutsche Bank sold the Bankers Trust Australian division to the Principal Financial Group, who, in turn, sold the investment banking business to Macquarie Group in June 1999 and the asset management division to Westpac on October 31, 2002.
 This organisation now uses the name BT Financial Group.

-Deutsche Bank announced on November 5, 2002 that it would sell The Trust and Custody division of Bankers Trust to State Street Corporation.
+Deutsche Bank announced on November 5, 2002, that it would sell the Trust and Custody division of Bankers Trust to State Street Corporation.
 The sale finalized in February 2003.